rroslin/dotnet-developer-exercise/README.md

 - **GET** to retrieve a user by ID.

 - **POST** to create a user:
-  - Validate the following rules:
     - Ensure the email is unique across the entire DbContext.
     - For employments, `EndDate` should be greater than `StartDate`.

 - **PUT** to update a user, their address, and employment (considered an asset):
-  - Validate the following rules:
     - Ensure the email is unique across the entire DbContext.
     - For employments, `EndDate` should be greater than `StartDate`.